TEDxBerkeley/site-logic/README.md

 **High-Level Overview**

 The logic core is responsible for accepting, authenticating, and translating API calls into methods.
-Each Braiiin logic tier simply treats the core as a distinct, independent library and registers (1) API endpoints for the application client to call and (2) models, to define how data is stored.
+Logic tier simply treats the core as a distinct, independent library and registers (1) API endpoints for the application client to call and (2) models, to define how data is stored.